patrick-norcross/Portfolio/README.md

 ## Projects

-### Machine Learning based Reinstatement Model for ROI Solutions
+### Machine Learning Based Reinstatement Model for ROI Solutions
 As the Machine Learning Intern, I was tasked with improving upon the reinstatement model for ROI Solutions' client Amnesty International.
 The reinstatement model pulls data from Amnesty's constituent database regarding last donation date, demographic data, donation amounts, total donations, and much more using a SQL script.
 The goal was to identify